 The Epiphone Dove Pro has a nice amount of resonance, and notes ring out slowly.
 You don’t get the full, bright sustain of a high-end guitar, but it’s good for the price point.
 As for the plugged-in sound, it has a natural quality to it, and the tone control is enough to perfect it for your preferences.

-Guitarists give the Epiphone Dove Pro 4.7 out of 5 stars on Amazon.
-They like its loud and rich tone, the build quality, and how easy it is to play.
-Concerning the negatives, some users report dead frets or electronic issues.
+The Epiphone Dove Pro is a great guitar.
+I like its loud and rich tone, the build quality, and how easy it is to play.
+Though I have heard some users report dead frets or electronic issues.

 Epiphone Dove Pro VS Gretsch G5024E Rancher